pswastik-00/NSE-Historical-Data-Analysis/README.md

 Here we are using past 6 months data of NSE.
 <br>
 <ul><li>Descriptive statistics of the dataset</li>
-<li>visualization of  the distribution of numerical columns to provide a better understanding of the dataset.</li></ul>
+<li>visualization of  the distribution of numerical columns to provide a better understanding of the dataset.</li>
+<li>Visualization of distributions for the 'Open', 'High', 'Low', and 'Close' prices using chart.</li></ul>